 He argues that the fact that companies are “presented with a blank sheet of paper” and asked to disclose annually all the steps they are taking to combat modern slavery in their supply chains and business practices is “ground breaking and ultimately will be hugely transformative”.

-by the Ethical Trading Initiative and Hult International Business School looking at the impact of the act on 71 brands suggests an increase in the embedding of modern slavery awareness and action into corporate culture and practice.
+The recent assessment by the Ethical Trading Initiative and Hult International Business School looking at the impact of the act on 71 brands suggests an increase in the embedding of modern slavery awareness and action into corporate culture and practice.

 And Patricia Carrier, project manager at the Business & Human Rights Resource Centre (BHRRC), says that while it may be too early to determine whether “these positive actions” are having an effect on workers on the ground, “it is certainly the first and necessary step in bringing about change”.